 The Justness of Hell

 While some ask, “How could everlasting punishment be eternal torment for all the condemned or even some of them?
 How is this not cruel and brutal?
 How can a loving God do this?”
 Skeptics do not believe the Bible for the same exact questions that believers ask and do not lose faith.
 Both skeptics and believers ask, “How could God send people to Hell?”
-Clearly, Hell is just, because Jesus said that it is.
+Hell is just, because Jesus said that it is.
 People kindle their own fire and separate themselves from God (Isa 50:11).
 Many are blind to the justness of Hell.
 When people understand the severity and treachery of sin, they understand the severity of Hell.
 When people understand the alienation that sin has caused between humanity and God (Eph 4:18; Col 1:21), then they can understand “the punishment of eternal destruction, away from the presence of the Lord” (2 Thess 1:7–9).
 When people separate themselves from God by sin and die, they go into eternity separated from God.
 The lack of understanding the justice of Hell shows a fundamental misconception of sin, and the need for Jesus to save everyone from their due justice in Hell.

-Hell Suits Sin
+Hell Is Fitting for Sin

 Separation as the Consequence of Sin